On the Aggression Diffusion Modeling and Minimization in Online Social Networks: Related Work

 In the context of online aggression detection, there have been some works investigating the dynamics of the online aggressive behavior, its persistence and spreading.
 More concretely, a study on Twitter data, addresses the local ego-networks to formulate the user neighborhood and finds that the online social influence is of significant importance to the detection of cyberbullies~\cite{huang2014cyber}.
 Expanding this work to a macroscopic view, the underlying graph structure and pair-wise user interactions are investigated leading to the importance of peer pressure on the spread of cyberbullying over the social network~\cite{squicciarini2015identification}.
 Last, to theoretically solidify these practical approaches, Runions et al. suggest that in online social networks the reason of the aggressive behavior's adoption is the influence of the person who originated the content~\cite{runions2015online}.
 Despite all this volume of works on cyberbullying and more generally on online aggression detection, the clarification of the aggression dynamics and properties seem more like a side-effect instead of a concrete goal.

-According to the authors knowledge, there is only a single approach modeling online aggression diffusion which exploits $OD$ models~\cite{terizi2020angry}.
-However, in social networks aggression spreads through a user post based on this user's social circle.
-Hence, cascade models are more suitable than OD for aggression modeling, as they simulate a mass information dissemination process rather than user-user interactions.
+According to the authors' knowledge, there is only a single approach modeling online aggression diffusion which exploits $OD$ models~\cite{terizi2020angry} in Twitter.
+While $OD$ can simulate the neighborhood influence through user-user interactions, prior research in Psychology suggests the need for a simultaneous and mass scale diffusion process to capture online aggression.
+In particular, it is found that social bonds with computer abusers significantly motivate people to commit computer abuses~\cite{lee2002holistic}, while these victim users can be influenced by their social circle to act aggressively not only through pairwise interactions with members of this circle but also through a mass and synchronous interaction with the whole neighborhood~\cite{henneberger2017effect}.
+Last, through a more applied perspective, it is proposed to employ aggregated models for global cyberbullying dynamics to capture this cascading mass effect~\cite{squicciarini2015identification}.
 Also, to the best of our knowledge,\textit{ we are the first to address online aggression minimization.
-In particular, two different minimization methods are explored here using: (a) competitive cascades, (b) node/edge blocking which are compared with respect to aggression reduction efficiency.}
+In particular, two different minimization methods are explored here and applied on Twitter using: (a) competitive cascades, (b) node/edge blocking which are compared with respect to aggression reduction efficiency.}